 Pawan Kalyan Agrees To Star In Telugu Remake Of Pink?
 Did 'Power Star' Break His Vow?

-Pawan Kalyan, who decided against doing movies after the Agnyaathavaasi debacle , is busy with his political commitments.
+Pawan Kalyan, who decided against doing movies after the Agnyaathavaasi debacle, is busy with his political commitments.
 Now, it seems that there is a twist in the tale.
 According to reports, the Gabbar Singh hero has agreed to star in the Telugu remake of the Bollywood hit Pink, reprising the role played by 'Shahenshah' Amitabh Bachchan in the original.
 In other words, he has gone back on his initial decision.
 An official announcement about the same is likely to be made pretty soon.

 Just like Pink, its Telugu remake is likely to deal with women safety while highlighting that 'no means no'.
 Pawan Kalyan has often spoken about women empowerment during his political interviews.